ariannamethod/SUPPERTIME-gospel/README.md

 ![logo](assets/suppertimegospel.jpg)

-Suppertime Gospel is a Telegram bot that stages interactive gospel scenes using OpenAI's Assistants API.
+Suppertime Gospel is a Telegram Theatre that stages interactive gospel scenes using OpenAI's Assistants API.
 Chapters of the narrative live in `docs/` and each character's persona lives in `heroes/`.
 The bot lets you drop into any chapter and guide the conversation.

 ## Environment Variables
 Set the following variables before running the bot: